nespindolar/2D-Player-Controller/README.md

 # 2D-Player-Controller
-C# player controller for 2D platformer in Unity
+C# player controller for 2D platformer in Unity.

 # Features